The Reference and Information Department

 reference, factual information, or information concerning SC State

 University.
-Extensive research questions cannot be handled through e-mail
+Extensive research questions cannot be handled through

 question cannot be answered through the online service.

-There are two coin-operated
+There is a coin-operated

 the photocopying room.
 The cost is $.15 a page.

 on the first floor in the Reference Area for computer copies.